nuremics/nuremics-docs/docs/build-in-public/cms/cantilever-shear.md

 The present use case addresses a classical benchmark problem in **Computational Structural Mechanics (CSM)**, namely the simulation of a beam structure fixed at one end and loaded by a shear force at the other end.
 This type of problem is widely used in the literature as a reference for evaluating the accuracy and robustness of numerical methods in **CSM**.

-The benchmark considered here was originally reported by [Sze *et al.* 2004](https://doi.org/10.1016/j.finel.2003.11.001){:target="_blank"}, who compiled a comprehensive set of non-linear test cases for shell finite element analysis.
-In their work, the reference solution for this specific problem was obtained using the commercial finite element solver [*Abaqus*](https://www.3ds.com/products/simulia/abaqus){:target="_blank"}, relying on the S4R four-node shell elements with reduced integration and hourglass control.
+The benchmark considered here was originally reported by [Sze *et al.* 2004](https://doi.org/10.1016/j.finel.2003.11.001){:target="_blank"}, who compiled a comprehensive set of non-linear test cases for shell **Finite-Element (FE)** analysis.
+In their work, the reference solution for this specific problem was obtained using the commercial **FE** solver [*Abaqus*](https://www.3ds.com/products/simulia/abaqus){:target="_blank"}, relying on the S4R four-node shell elements with reduced integration and hourglass control.

 <figure class="wide-caption">
   <img src="../../../images/cantilever_shear_figure.png" width="70%"/>